BeChris100/osintgram4j/README.md

-# osintgram4java
+# OSINTgram (OSINT for Instagram)

 Remember on how old our old, beloved Osintgram project by Datalux barely even functions?
-Yeah, ever since the lack of updates and API changes, the [base repository](https://github.com/Datalux/Osintgram) of it barely works anymore.
+Yeah, ever since the lack of updates and Instagram API changes, the [base repository](https://github.com/Datalux/Osintgram) barely works anymore.
+For that, I decided to rewrite the whole project in my favorite language of all time, Java.

-For that, I decided to write a completely new repository, converting most of the Python code into Java code.
+Note that this is still a work in the progress, as the original code is still being analyzed, so that I can convert them into the functional Java code.
+It is not expected to be fully functional as of now, as I recently started working on Osintgram for Java.

 ---